LizbethMG-Teaching/pose2behav-book/syllabus.md

 By the end of the course, students will be able to:

-* Explain the principles of pose estimation.
+- Explain the principles of pose estimation.
-* Preprocess and clean pose data generated from videos.
+- Preprocess and clean pose data generated from videos.
-* Compute basic behavioral metrics such as trajectories, speed, and spatial occupancy.
+- Compute basic behavioral metrics such as trajectories, speed, and spatial occupancy.
-* Visualize and interpret behavioral data to generate clear scientific insights.
+- Visualize and interpret behavioral data to generate clear scientific insights.
-* Critically evaluate the strengths and limitations of AI-driven pose estimation analysis approaches.
+- Critically evaluate the strengths and limitations of AI-driven pose estimation analysis approaches.

 ## 👩‍🏫 Instructors

 ⭐️ [S. Lizbeth Mondragón-González](https://lizbeth-mg.me/): Course lead, Ph.D.
 Research Engineer, Paris Brain Institute.

-⭐️ **Indira Lavocat**: Course assistant, Engineer at the Paris Brain Insitute.
+⭐️ Indira Lavocat: Course assistant, Engineer at the Paris Brain Insitute